-As at 31 December 2022, the Group employed 23 employees.
+As at 31 December 2023, the Group employed 19 employees.
 The remuneration policy and package of the Group's employees are maintained at the market level and are reviewed annually by management.
 In addition to the basic salary, discretionary bonuses, mandatory pension fund, and medical insurance scheme, share options may also be granted to eligible employees at the discretion of the Board and are subject to the performance of the individual employees as well as the Group.

-The Group regards our staff as the most important asset and resource and provides regular training courses and a variety of development programs and has developed relevant training policies and procedures to enhance the effectiveness of such training programs.
+The Group regards our staff as the most important asset and resource, and provides regular training courses and a variety of development programs to our staff.
+The Group has developed relevant training policies and procedures to enhance the effectiveness of such training programs.